 Community Transport: 664 individual one-way trips were delivered for the period, which did not meet the year to date target set by the Commonwealth of 1086 one-way trips to be delivered.
-The reasons for not meeting the Commonwealth targets set by the Commonwealth of 1086 one-way trips to be delivered.
-The reasons for not meeting the Commonwealth targets set very similar to the Home Maintenance explanations: family and friends are now providing increased support; Doctors are now doing telehealth appointments over the telephone, so people don't need to leave the home and an uncertainty about 'uture second waves of the COVID virus is seeing those with chronic health conditions delaying re-accessing services.
+The reasons for not meeting the Commonwealth targets s very similar to the Home Maintenance explanations: family and friends are now providing increased support; Doctors are now doing telehealth appointments over the telephone, so people don't need to leave the home and an uncertainty about future second waves of the COVID virus is seeing those with chronic health conditions delaying re-accessing services.